routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 <CaptionedImage
   src="/images/modals/office-experience-edit-app-actions.png"
-  alt="An image of multiple actions like email and Slack assigned to a single app" caption="You can add as many actions as you'd like to your apps" width="85%"
+  alt="Multiple actions like email and Slack assigned to a single app" caption="You can add as many actions as you'd like to your apps" width="85%"
 />

 <CaptionedImage
   src="/images/modals/office-create-action-jira.png"
-  alt="An image showing the configuration of a Jira action that specifies the target project and priority for tickets created with it" caption="Configure actions to do exactly what you need them to do" width="85%"
+  alt="The configuration of a Jira action that specifies the target project and priority for tickets created with it" caption="Configure actions to do exactly what you need them to do" width="85%"
 />